yzeng-lol/TCGE-scMultiome/README.md

-# iSHARC: <ins>I</ins>ntegrating <ins>s</ins>cMultiome data for <ins>h</ins>eterogeneity <ins>a</ins>nd <ins>r</ins>egulatory analysis in <ins>c</ins>ancer (v1.0.0_pre-alpha)
+# iSHARC: <ins>I</ins>ntegrating <ins>s</ins>cMultiome data for <ins>h</ins>eterogeneity <ins>a</ins>nd <ins>r</ins>egulatory analysis in <ins>c</ins>ancer (v1.0.0_alpha)

 ## Introduction
-This pipeline is designed for automated end-to-end quality control (QC) and analysis of scMultiome data.
-It has been developed by [Yong Zeng](mailto:yzeng@uhnresearch.ca), building upon some prior efforts from Mathieu Lupien Lab and feedback from scMultiome Working Group at PMCC...
+This pipeline is designed for automated end-to-end quality control (QC) and analysis of 10x Genomics scMultiome data.
+It has been developed by [Yong Zeng](mailto:yzeng@uhnresearch.ca), building upon some prior efforts from Mathieu Lupien Lab and feedbacks from scMultiome Working Group at Princess Margaret Cancer Centre.

 ### Features
 - **Portability**: The pipeline was developed with [Snakemake](https://snakemake.readthedocs.io/en/stable/index.html), which will automatically deploy the execution environments.
-Users can also specify the version of softwares to be installed in YAML files.
 It can also be performed across different cluster engines (e.g. SLURM) or stand-alone machines.
-- **Flexibility**: The pipeline can be applied to individual samples, as well as to aggregate multiple samples from large-scale profiling.
+- **Flexibility**: The pipeline can be applied to individual samples, as well as to integrate multiple samples from various conditions.

 ### Citation
 Work-in-progress